 Please consider joining FCCP’s Money in Politics Working Group to stay informed about related developments!

-This briefing is offered free of charge and is open to funders and philanthropic advisors only.
+This briefing is offered free of charge thanks to FCCP members’ financial support.
+It is open to funders and philanthropic advisors only.

 As with all FCCP events, the subject matter is strictly limited to non-partisan discussion as outlined in the agenda.